makoto/ensworklogs/DNSPROVEJS.md

 	- Investigate if I can separate out the flow logic from actual validation of signatures, etc
 - __WIP__ Publish as a library
 	- __done__ use browserify and babelify to bundle js
+	- __done__ Fix problem on Truffle not handling pacakge with namespace
 	- Investigate the best way to transpile to work in both browser and node.
         - publish
 - __WIP__ Try it out